 Real estate (estimated $720,000) is owned by the seller and being sold separately.
 It is excluded from this floor value because the buyer of the operating business will not acquire the property; the property's value accrues to the seller through the separate real estate transaction.

 Goodwill multiplier calibrated against BizBuySell 2025 small business transaction data (~9,500 reported sales across 100+ industries).
-For general business businesses, 1.5x SDE reflects typical residual goodwill after tangible assets are accounted for separately.
+For hvac businesses, 2x SDE reflects typical residual goodwill after tangible assets are accounted for separately.

 6 · Triangulated Valuation